Jewel ceph-fuse does not recover after lost connection to MDS

 There are changes coming in the future that will make this functionality a bit friendlier to make the client cope more gracefully with being evicted, only evict clients when they're holding up other clients.

-#2 Updated by Henrik Korkuc 10 months ago
+#2 Updated by Henrik Korkuc about 1 year ago

 Yes, I am reproducing it artificially after short network blip caused permanent mount point hangs of multiple servers, sending load avg of these servers to the sky by periodic mountpoint stats (monitoring system).

 If ceph-fuse cannot handle session reset and only way to recover is to manually SIGKILL ceph-fuse and remount, why doesn't ceph-fuse just kill itself?
 In my opinion erroring out a user would be much more friendlier than just hanging it permanently.

 #3 Updated by John Spray about 1 year ago

 - Status changed from Rejected to New